Risks and Mitigations

 If the borrower’s deposit falls below 110% collateralization, the collateral is liquidated to close out the position and maintain the overall collateralization health of the protocol.
 This means the borrower has the following risks:

-To avoid these risks borrowers must monitor their loan and provide additional collateral to maintain their loan health.
+To avoid these risks, borrowers must monitor their loans and provide additional collateral to maintain their loan health.